fanym919/iDash2024/README.md

 The script will display the data in center 0, which has 279 training data points as described in the previous table.

 ## Run Federated Learning
-We provide a sample program to train and test the dataset in a specific center using Federated Learning Adam.
+We provide a sample program to train the dataset in all centers using Federated Learning Adam.
 The sample script is ```federated.py```, and you can run the program with
 ```
 python3 federated.py
 ```

-This program includes both training and testing sections, providing an end-to-end demonstration of how to run federated learning with this tool.
+This program includes the training section, providing an end-to-end demonstration of how to run federated learning with this tool.

 The script defines the train data loader in variable ```train_dataloaders```. ```train_dataloaders``` is a ```list``` with ```torch.utils.data.DataLoader```.
 We add all six centers into ```train_dataloaders```.